Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 The reason is simple — the booming Chinese economy and increasing job possibilities.
 Indonesia will experience the same thing in the next decade.

-Growth in Indonesia’s economy means more employments.
+Growth in Indonesia’s economy means more employment.
 This is not only for the country but also for those who speak the language fluently.
 As a result, you can learn to pursue career goals.

 It is the 15th largest economy by nominal GDP and the 7th largest GDP (PPP).
 It is the biggest economy in Southeast Asia, an emerging market, a key ASEAN member, and a growing industrialized nation.

-The bilateral trade between Indonesia and India will touch $50 billion by 2025, with the figure already reaching $20 billion in 2020.
+The bilateral trade between Indonesia and India will reach $50 billion by 2025, having already reached $20 billion in 2020.

-You will get a competitive edge if you combine language skills with other academic disciplines.
+Combining language skills with other academic disciplines will give you a competitive edge.
 This includes law, business, engineering, health, import, government, journalism, and the humanities.

 This can open doors to a wide range of jobs in interpretation and translation.
-You can also become a tour guide, content writers, teachers, or find work in bpo, MNC, and export-houses.
+You can also become a tour guide, content writer, or teacher or find work in BPO, MNC, and export houses.

-You will increase the networking and contacts that can help you tap the market.
-And this can help you grow a business in the region where the language is helpful.
-This can indeed be a life changer.
+You will increase your networking and contacts, which can help you tap the market.
+This can help you grow a business in the region where the language is helpful.
+It can indeed be a life changer.

 3. Travel to beautiful Indonesia